-as global section.
-Finally, it is easy to see that we can only generate the ``generalized coin toss'' if, for at least one measurement $A_{i}$, outcomes are context-dependent, i.e., the detectors associated to $C_{i}$ and $C_{i+1}$ lies in opposite sides of the object.
+as a global section.
+Finally, it is easy to see that we can only generate the ``generalized coin toss'' if, for at least one measurement $A_{i}$, outcomes are context-dependent, i.e., the detectors associated with $C_{i}$ and $C_{i-1}$ lies in opposite sides of the object.